intel/dffml/docs/arch/alice/discussion/0033/index.md

 Streamline the research to usage pipeline of the ML ecosystem (researchers making models and software engineers using them in real world applications).
 Want to make it easy to take from the ideation phase to production very quickly deploying to any environment, effectively create a unified programming interface across UI/client and server.
 Combining threat model data with

-Operations should expose (historical) data on timeouts clients should try waiting before raising timeout issues.
+Operations should expose (historical) data on timeouts clients (when remote) should try waiting before raising timeout issues.